kazurayam/unittest-helper/docs/index.md

         ...
     }

-By this single line, Gradle captured all the values of System.properties at the timing when I invoked `gradle` command and the values were imported into the runtime environment where the test class `S2WrintingSystemPropertyValueIntoFileInTheOutputDirecvtoryTest` ran.
+By this single line, Gradle captured all the values of System.properties at the timing when I invoked `gradle` command and the values were transferred into the runtime environment where the test class `S2WrintingSystemPropertyValueIntoFileInTheOutputDirecvtoryTest` ran.
 In the Case1, the System Property `user.dir` had the value of `` /Users/kazurayam/github/unittest-helpers/preliminary-study; and in the Case2, the `user.dir `` had the value of `/Users/kazurayam/github/unittest-helper`.
-Therefore, the directory `test-output` was located at the different layer of project structure.
+Therefore, in two cases, the test class got different value of `System.getProperty("user.dir")`.

+The Current Working Directory, which is resolved `System.getProperty("user.dir")`, can move sometimes; not very much reliable for a test class to find where the "project directory" is.
+This is the problem I am focused.

 ## Solution